Calvinjwala/library/README.md

 - [Sublime Text](command-line/sublime.md): For when you actually need to get work done instead of running around like a chicken when your head cut off.

 # Mac
+- [General](mac/mac.md): Articles that have helped me use my computer be better
+- [Applications](mac/applications.md): Apps I'm usin' that I like